Fuzio in SWT

 jvmArgs(

-// For macOS to run SWT under Cocoa.
+// Required to run SWT under Cocoa on macOS.

 "-XstartOnFirstThread"